jordanhandy/amplenote-imgbb-plugin/README.md

 You can do this as an additional storage measure, if you wanted to keep things stored outside of Amplenote, or, if you already had an externally-stored image you wanted to "transfer" to ImgBB.

+## Functions
+1. Upload single image to imgBB
+2. Upload all images in a single note, to imgBB

 ## Demo:

 https://github.com/jordanhandy/amplenote-imgbb-plugin/assets/6423379/3c84209c-dc7a-4b7b-8968-6a4bfdffa226